juankisuelamartin/juankisuelamartin/README.md

 # Juan Carlos Suela Martín 🌐

-## 💻 Software Development Intern at Capgemini
+## 💻 Software Engineer at Capgemini

 I am a passionate and dedicated computer engineering student with experience in software development, focusing on backend and frontend technologies.
 I am currently pursuing my degree at the Universidad de Castilla-La Mancha.